By Vivek Shukla

 Why officers are quitting IAS

 There are several reasons why officers quit service like IAS.
 One of them is the annulment of pension, which has been a big drawing factor for government jobs.
 The government has discontinued the pension facility from January 1, 2004.
-Officers believe that they would be better off at retirement when they in corporate or private sector.
+Officers believe that they would be better off at retirement when they work in corporate or private sector.
 Moreover IAS officers have great exposure of multi-national companies while working with them closely on private public partnership projects.
 While working itself, they get lucrative offers from these companies and they quit government jobs.

 Apart from that, there have been some instances when officers could not gel with the political dispensation and they quit to buy peace of mind